gradle/develocity-build-config-samples/build-data-capturing-maven-samples/README.md

 This directory contains samples demonstrating various ways to extend and customize a Build Scan with extra data using tags, links, and custom values.

-To learn more, see the Gradle Enterprise documentation on [Extending build scans](https://docs.gradle.com/enterprise/maven-extension/#extending_build_scans).
+To learn more, see the Develocity documentation on [Extending build scans](https://docs.gradle.com/enterprise/maven-extension/#extending_build_scans).

-### Capture GE Extension Version
+### Capture DV Extension Version

 _Demonstrates: Custom values_

-This sample demonstrates how to capture the Gradle Enterprise Maven extension version as a custom value.
-This can be used to identify and filter for projects using a certain version of the extension on the Gradle Enterprise dashboards.
+This sample demonstrates how to capture the Develocity Maven extension version as a custom value.
+This can be used to identify and filter for projects using a certain version of the extension on the Develocity dashboards.

 ### Capture OS Processes